Do you or anyone you know have a disability? Do you feel like there are some things that the world has to provide which you cannot do because of this?

 The Jitterbug also comes with a few unique features that might come in handy.
 One of the most useful ones is that it has an SOS notification system that can be set up via email or text message so that someone will know if something happens to you.

-It has many excellent features that make it easier for the elderly and disabled to use their phone easily and is a top pick among many people looking for an accessible cell phone for disabled.
+It has many excellent features that make it easier for the elderly and disabled to use their phone easily and is a top pick among many people looking for accessible phones for disabled hands.

 3. Easy one Prime-A1 Cell Phone